-Senior Independent Non-Executive Director, aged 64, Malaysian
+Senior Independent Non-Executive Director, aged 65, Malaysian profile of directors (cont'd)

 Khoo Siong Kee, a Charterred Accountant trained in Australia, was appointed as a Director of Fututech Berhad on 25 April 2011.
 Mr Khoo is a fellow member of the Institute of Chartered Accountants in Australia and a member of the Malaysian Institute of Accountants.
 He is also a fellow member of Chartered Tax Institute of Malaysia.